eWaterCycle/singularity-versions/README.md

 ## Add new version

-1. Create a GH release with same version as singularity version you want to build.
-For example `v3.6.1`.
+1. Start a [build workflow](), set version to for example `3.7.1`.
+Will create a release with compiled singularity
-1. Wait for GH action job to add tarballs to release
+1. Start a [manifest update workflow]() to get updated `versions-manifest.json` file
-1. Update versions-manifest.json with new version and tarballs
+1. Merge the generated PR